 What can happen at the initial removal hearing

-Much of what will happen at this hearing will depend upon what is being alleged as far as the abuse or neglect of you or your spouse towards your child.
-Also important is the relationship that both of you have with whichever set of grandparents your child was placed with.
+Much of what will happen at this hearing will depend upon what is alleged about the abuse or neglect of you or your spouse towards your child.
+Also meaningful is the relationship that both of you have with whichever set of grandparents your child was placed with.

-If grandparents support the return of your child to your home they can try to win temporary conservatorship of your child while at the same time not file a lawsuit of their own seeking a more permanent conservatorship over your child.
-This way they can be available as a home for your child but can also be supportive of you in your attempts to regain conservatorship of your child.
+If grandparents support your child's return to your home, they can try to win temporary conservatorship of your child.
+At the same time, not file a lawsuit of their own seeking a more permanent conservatorship over your child.
+This way, they can be available as a home for your child and be supportive of you in your attempts to regain conservatorship of your child.

-On the other hand, if the allegations made against you are substantial and the grandparents do not wish to testify on your behalf then it is likely that they would hire an attorney to represent their interests and then proceed to file a motion to intervene into the CPS lawsuit.
+On the other hand, if the allegations made against you are substantial and the grandparents do not wish to testify on your behalf, then it is likely that they would hire an attorney to represent their interests and then proceed to file a motion to intervene in the CPS lawsuit.
 The lawsuit would petition the court to award them a permanent conservatorship over your child rather than just temporary placement for the duration of the CPS case.
-The crux of their argument would be that if your child is returned to you and your spouse that their emotional development or physical health could be potentially harmed.
-The intervention is key because without it, grandparents do not have standing to win conservatorship over their grandchild.
+The crux of their argument will be that if your child is returned to you and your spouse, their emotional development or physical health could be potentially harmed.
+The intervention is critical because grandparents do not have the standing to win conservatorship over their grandchild without it.

 How a court will view the involvement of grandparents in a CPS case

-Most judges like to see family members, grandparents included, get involved with a CPS case.
-The foster care system in Texas has its problems (you need only perform a quick Google search to see that for yourself) and a judge will be much more content to remove a child if their landing spot is a grandparent’s home.
+Most judges like to see family members, grandparents included, involved in a CPS case.
+The foster care system in Texas has its problems (you need only perform a quick Google search to see that for yourself), and a judge will be much more content to remove a child if their landing spot is a grandparent's home.

-Grandparents do have rights in Texas when it comes to attempting to win conservatorship over their grandchild.
-Though it must be said that their rights pale in comparison to you as a parent of your child.
+Grandparents do have rights in Texas when attempting to win conservatorship over their grandchild.
+However, it must be said that their rights pale in comparison to you as a parent of your child.
 The sort of lawsuit that I mentioned earlier can be brought by a grandparent if:

 1. At least one biological or adoptive parent of the child has not had that parents' rights terminated;